Spiky-73/BetterInventory/Readme.md

 ### v0.5
 - Unfavorite favorite recipes on craft
+- Added smart consumption for materials
-- Move some options of Inventory Management into a new config Item Actions
+- Move options in the configs
-- Added a config for max amount of crafted or baught items with left click
+- Added a config for max amount of crafted or bought items with left click
 - Use TileDefinition when possible
 - Fixed bugs with shops

 ### v0.4.1
-- Optimised Better Guide and Recipe Filtering
+- Optimized Better Guide and Recipe Filtering
-- Optimised Quick Move display
+- Optimized Quick Move display
 - Clear marks when changing worlds
 - Fixed Unknown items able to be favorited
 - Fixed Quick move changing selected slot when it should not